 Deposit & Withdrawal methods and fees

-There are no deposit fees on BTSE.
+There are no deposit fee on BTSE exchange.
 Minimum deposit for fiat currencies is $100 while there is no minimum if you deposit one of the supported cryptocurrencies.

-There are small withdrawal fees that depend on the currency you choose to make a withdrawal in.
+There is a small withdrawal fee that depend on the currency you choose to make a withdrawal in.
 Fiat currencies are charged on percentage basis of 0.15% while a minimum you will pay is 25 USD.